-Library trustees can be effective spokespersons for public libraries with the state legislature and other official bodies.
-Trustees can coordinate efforts with other advocates by contacting the Legislative Committee of the West Virginia Library Association.
-The Committee will help you by discussing proposed legislation and coordinating lobbying efforts at the correct time and place with the people who can help - from elected officials to staff members of representative committees.
+The board can be effective spokespersons for public libraries with the state legislature and other official bodies.
+Coordinate efforts with other advocates by contacting the Legislative Committee of the West Virginia Library Association.
+The Committee will help you by discussing proposed legislation and coordinating efforts at the correct time and place with the people who can help - from elected officials to staff members of representative committees.

-The American Library Association has a Washington office which tracks legislation affecting libraries and librarians and alerts its members when to contact politicians regarding proposed legislation.
+The American Library Association Washington Office tracks legislation affecting libraries and librarians and alerts its members when to contact politicians regarding proposed legislation.
 Coordinated efforts are best; legislation and appropriations should address the situation in general, rather than favor an individual library.
-Trustees should have access to ALAWON, an electronic newsletter from ALA to publications from the West Virginia Library Association, and to continued advice from the director.
+Get access to the American Library Association Washington Office Newsletter (ALAWON) and Library Lookout from the Library Commission.

-Effective Advocacy and Lobbying
+Effective Advocacy

-How can the board member become an effective lobbyist for the library?
+How can board members become effective advocates for the library?
 Develop the following ideas based on the board's own talents, its knowledge of the community, its understanding of the library's services and programs, and its commitment to achieving library goals and objectives:

 - Know your library and libraries in general. - Develop a program of providing information on a regular basis to the community.
 In addition to the formal activities, such as newspaper articles and presentations to groups and organizations, a board member might have lunch with the local newspaper editor or meet regularly with the Chamber of Commerce staff or other agency or organization which will broaden awareness of the library program. - Get to know the local, state, and national representatives on a personal basis and become knowledgeable about their views and impressions of libraries.
 In this manner, board members can relate their library knowledge and concerns and, when required, influence or change any negative impressions or images that may exist. - Make regular calls on all elected officials, as well as to other agencies or individuals, who can promote libraries, their services, and their programs.
 Attend events at which these officials appear and let them know why the library board representation is there. - Involve those in the political process and invite them to library-sponsored events, activities, and organizations. - Visit legislators and legislative sessions in Washington, D.C. or Charleston, particularly during ALA and WVLA Legislative Day activities.
-Join in, to the extent practical, with any legislative activity planned by library support organizations such as WVLA.

-- Plan regular meetings with members of your governing body.
+Join in, to the extent practical, with any legislative activity planned by library support organizations such as WVLA. - Plan regular meetings with members of your governing body.
 This meeting may be an annual or more frequently scheduled event, but it should be carefully planned to provide the governing body with specific facts and figures about the needs of the library.
-It is also effective to spotlight your successes, as these lend credibility to requests for additional resources to support existing or proposed projects, programs, and services. - Most importantly, change your mindset about lobbying and its importance to libraries!
-It is not a dirty word or concept.
-It is a very American concept and a right (and responsibility, too) of all citizens to participate in the decisions of government, to represent viewpoints, and to support ideas and concerns.
+It is also effective to spotlight your successes, as these lend credibility to requests for additional resources to support existing or proposed projects, programs, and services.